 3. Other “Life Settlement” Markets

-The USA life insurance policies continue to be popular.
+USA life insurance policies continue to be popular.
 We listed 6 reasons why investors should consider life settlements.
-Whilst the US life settlements market is seeing an increase in popularity it’s also helping to identifying gaps in other markets.
-Conning Inc has identified other markets which may see future development.
+Whilst the US life settlements market is seeing an increase in popularity it’s also helping to identify gaps in other markets.
+Similarly, Conning Inc has identified other markets which may see future development.

 German Secondary Markets for Insurance Products

 A market in its infancy, compared to the US life settlements market.
 It’s also, focused on endowments and not life insurance.
 Although similar, it also presents a gap in the market for investors.
-An endowment policy sets up as regular “savings plan”.
+An endowment policy sets up as a regular “savings plan”.
 At the end of a set period, (or maturity) pays out a lump sum.
 Typical maturities are ten, fifteen or twenty years up to a certain age limit.
-Some policies also pay out in the case of critical illness.
-Therefore, the biggest distinction is that the is a KNOWN maturity date and there for does not face longevity risks.
+Some policies also payout in the case of critical illness.
+Therefore, the biggest distinction is that the is a KNOWN maturity date and therefore does not face longevity risks.

 Long Term Care Funding

 There is every growing concern for the retiring population, in the US, and the expense of long term care (LTC).
 According to Merrill Lynch, the USA retirement population will increase by 10,000 new retirees a day.
 The managing of retirement income will increasingly rely on an individual person.2 (Merrill Lynch, 2017, p.6) Therefore, the costs associated with health care is the primary financial concern for retirement.
 (Merrill Lynch, 2017, p.12).

 “Increasing life expectancy, coupled with the ageing of the large Baby Boomer generation, will potentially give rise to growing numbers of older adults confronting chronic diseases, such as arthritis, hypertension, heart disease, stroke, diabetes, cancer, and Alzheimer’s.”
 (Merrill Lynch, 2017, p.15)